 If you’re willing and able, consider rolling up your sleeves and cleaning the oak yourself.
 This could save you in the region of £1,500 to £4,000, depending on the size and complexity of your project.
 It’s a monotonous and time consuming process but that’s precisely why it can help you keep under-budget.

-Many self builders prefer to maintain the organic colour and character of the wood with a simple acid wash, leaving the wood’s own tannins to prevent damage from moisture and insects.
 “We always encourage clients to use the oxalic treatment for cleaning the oak,” says Mark.
 “It’s so simple but has a tremendous effect.
 We are not particularly keen on sand blasted finishes and power sanding would be a never-ending task.”

 First published: March 2017